Understanding Ozempic-Related Gastroparesis: Key Risk Factors and Prognosis

 Can Ozempic cause gastroparesis?

 Yes, Ozempic (semaglutide) can cause or exacerbate gastroparesis due to its mechanism of slowing gastric emptying.
-Clinical trials report high rates of gastrointestinal adverse reactions, including nausea, vomiting, and diarrhea, which overlap with gastroparesis symptoms (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
+Clinical trials show higher rates of gastrointestinal adverse reactions like nausea, vomiting, and diarrhea, which overlap with gastroparesis symptoms (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).

 Is gastroparesis from Ozempic permanent?